ricecrspy/chrispin.github.io/README.md

 ### BERLIN OUTERWEAR MARKET REPORT

-#### 1.1 OUTLINE
+#### 1.1 OBJECTIVE
-Berlin, a European premium fashion brand, wants to expand its line to offer outerwear pieces.
+(Google Data Analytics Capstone) Berlin, a premium streetwear fashion brand, wants to expand by offering outerwear pieces in it's collection.
 However, before launching the new product line, the company's President wants a high-level report analyzing current market trends and competitors.
-The Director of Marketing and Sales has tasked you with performing market research and creating a report that highlights trends, market insights, and key recommendations using data analytics.
+The Director of Marketing and Sales tasked me with performing market research and to create a report that highlights trends, market insights, and key recommendations using data analytics.

+#### 1.2 OUTLINE

 - Data Gathering
 - Data Cleaning and Manipulation
 - Visualization
+- Insights and Recommendations

 #### 1.2 DATA GATHERING
 - Step 1: I identified five e-commerce boutique stores that align with the Berlin's market positioning in terms of price, product design, target customer, and quality.
 - Step 2: Using a Chrome browser web crawler extension I scraped over 300 rows of data observations, about 30-70 rows from each website, based on the following variables: brand name, product description, colorway, price, discount, and sale price.
-- Step 3: Each
+- Step 3: Data structures varied from store to store and as a result a unique table was created for each totaling five tables.

 ![Data_gathering](assets/img/portfolio/capstone/data_gathering.png)

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Curabitur vel varius ex, id vulputate urna.
-Quisque fringilla ante sit amet orci suscipit, a tincidunt est vestibulum.
-Sed sed eros a nisl sollicitudin commodo.
-Nam volutpat interdum purus, at pellentesque dolor.
+Initally I attempted at manually aggregating the data using the ```=IMPORTRANGE("spreadsheet_id", "Sheet1!A1:B10")``` function, however this lead to numerous null values in the brand_id, colorway, sales, and discount columns.
+After investigating the issue I realized that I needed a key_id column to effectively join the different datasets.

 <br><br>
 ![uncleaned_data](assets/img/portfolio/capstone/uncleaned_data.png)